shivamvi/sales_Insight/README.md

 # sales_Insight

+##### AtliQ hardware
+###### AtliQ is a hardware making, which was established in 2017, has successfully developed various hardware like security cameras and computer hardware.
+The company has sold more than 2 Million products to date.

-## Data Exploratory analysis with SQL
+### Data Exploratory analysis with SQL

 #### 1. Show all Customer and Transaction records
 ###### SELECT * FROM sales.customer;